rubyreferences/rubyref/language/exceptions.md

 raise ErrorClass, "Some message" # Custom error with custom message
 ```

-`ErrorClass` should be a subclass of
+`ErrorClass` must be a subclass of
 [Exception](../builtin/exception.md).

 See <a href='https://ruby-doc.org/core-2.5.0/Kernel.html#method-i-raise'